odpi/egeria-docs/site/docs/user-interfaces/react/configure-and-run-presentation-server.md

 # Setup

-Ensure you have set up the Egeria servers you need to run the UI.
-A simple setup is described [here](./prereqs.md).

-if you are folloing the [checklist](./react-ui-setup.md) you should have completed the following tasks before proceeding.
+If you are following the [checklist](react-ui-setup-checklist.md) you should have completed the following checked tasks before proceeding.

 - [x] [Plan](../../planning/guide/) your Egeria topology- including how many platforms, how many servers, cohort and connectors
 - [x] [Plan your UI](./react-ui-planning) which UI capabilities you require.